 You want this squared away first.
 Everything else can follow.
 You want a time and a date.
 Something solid on which you base all other details on.
 So your friends and family can plan ahead and take time off work.
 An idea of how much time you have to shed off a few pounds.
 A date to check if the photographer you've been stalking is available.
 To plan where to eat after and make reservations.
 A deadline for receiving that custom dress with enough time for a possible alteration.

 You can book as early as three months in advance.
 It's as easy as registering on the City Hall website, picking a date and time and paying for it.
-They accept Visa and MasterCard only. $105 for the license and $78 for the ceremony (effective 07/01/15).
+They accept Visa and MasterCard only. $110 for the license and $90 for the ceremony.
 Book it early so you'll have more chances with availability.
 The closer you get to your preferred date, the more likely it's already been booked.
 It's not necessarily a secret location and a lot of other brides are thinking a lot like you so get a head start.
 They can accommodate up to 36 couples (3 every half hour).
 That may seem a lot but slots fill up quick especially since it's becoming a more and more popular wedding destination.
 So select a date, choose a time and bust out your card.
 For more info, click HERE.
 To create an account with the SF City Hall and book now, click HERE.

 Number Two: Dress